Tuchsanai/MLOps/01_ML_Life_Cycle_and_GIT/Week02/Lab/readme.md

 git push -u origin main
 ```

-You will be asked for your GitHub credentials (or token).
+You will be prompted for GitHub credentials (username and personal access token).

 **Output:**

 ```
 Enumerating objects: 15, done.
 Counting objects: 100% (15/15), done.